 Zero Fuel Weight is set due to the flexing of wings in turbulence, which applies bending loads to the wing roots.
 The bending loads increase significantly as weight in the fuselage increases.

 All weight over and above the Maximum Zero Fuel Weight must be in the form of fuel in the wings.

-This plane can hold 5300 lbs of "Stuff" - Fuel or cargo.
-However, the ZFW limits the amount of cargo that can put on.
-The pilot can only put on 1800 lbs of cargo (11,300 -9500), even though there is a 5300 pound loading capability including fuel.
+This plane can hold 5300 lbs of "stuff" - fuel or cargo.
+However, the ZFW limits the weight of the cargo.
+The pilot can only put on 1800 lbs of cargo (11,300 -9500), even though there is a 5300 lb loading capability, including fuel.
 So, because of ZFW, the pilot will be cargo limited.

 ZFW is a published limitation.
 If no ZFW is published, the aircraft has no ZFW limit.